ashwinvis/phd-thesis/chapter_01_0_exp_desc.md

 ### Density probes

-Five conductometric probes calibrated for ambient temperature conditions and expected salinity range were installed at different locations, indicated with blue dots in @fig:scheme-coriolis.
+Five conductometric probes calibrated for ambient temperature conditions and the expected salinity range were installed at different locations, indicated with blue dots in @fig:scheme-coriolis.
 The probes $P_p^1$ and $P_p^2$ are mounted on vertical profilers and these dive into the fluid at even time intervals at a moderate speed, providing us with accurate one-dimensional estimate of the stratification.
 Probe $P_c$ is attached on the carriage, at a constant height of 0.395 meters.
-Since $P_c$ makes measurements along an asymmetric direction during oscillation, its data is decomposed and interpreted differently: when it is ahead of the carriage it measures a decaying turbulence and when it is in the wake of the carriage it measures forced turbulence. $P_f^1$ and $P_f^2$ are stationary probes and they are placed at the top and bottom of the fluid to measure temporal evolution of the mixed layer.
+Since $P_c$ makes measurements along the direction of the carriage oscillation, its data is decomposed and interpreted differently: when it is ahead of the carriage it measures decaying turbulence and when it is in the wake of the carriage it measures forced turbulence. $P_f^1$ and $P_f^2$ are stationary probes which are placed at the top and bottom of the fluid to measure temporal evolution of the mixed layer.

 ### Particle Image Velocimetry (PIV)